Tamás Mezősi Dr

-- Labda (Ball): (28 11 1998 – 14 07 2012) She is a Labrador retriever castrated female dog.
+- Labda (Ball): (28 11 1998 – 14 07 2012) She is a Labrador retriever spayed dog.
 She started her rescue dog „career” beside the famous Mancs at the Special Rescue Team of Miskolc.
-She got the highest level of international qualification in ruins research, area search, and tracing as well.
-She worked abroad firs after the earthquake in Turkey (2000).
-When aging, Labdácska was very effective as a therapy dog, she participated in all of our programmes, we could count on her confident knowledge and firmness.
+She got the highest level of international qualification in ruins’ search, area search, and tracing as well.
+She worked abroad first after the earthquake in Turkey (2000).
+When aging, Labdácska was very effective as a therapy dog, she participated in all of our programmes, we could count on her confident knowledge and determination.

 Piroska Komondi

-2008 Due to visiting a rehabilitation teacher training, I became more effective in my work for training guide dogs for blind.
+2008 Due to visiting a rehabilitation teacher training, I became more effective in my work for training guide dogs.

 2011 I was qualified as a Habilitation dog trainer.

-2017 I was qualified as a Guide dog for blind trainer.
+2017 I was qualified as a Guide dog trainer.

 2018 I was qualified as a Service dog for motor impaired trainer